c4pt000/google-signing-apps-and-keys/README.md

 # then repeat step 1 for signing new app with a key

 ```

+randomstring > google-key.txt

+this string should be saved its your random password for the signing key
+and my-release-key.jks should be kept safe

+cat google-key.txt

+keytool -genkey -v -keystore my-release-key.jks -alias alias_name -keyalg RSA -keysize 2048 -validity
+10000

+same exact key from google-key.txt

 keytool -export -rfc -keystore my-release-key.jks -alias upload -file upload_certificate.pem
 ```